What is the rural-urban fringe?

 - Most of the residential growth is outwards into the suburbs.
-Population density is lower than that in the inner city and the houses are usually larger as the land is cheaper.
+Population density is lower than that in the inner city, and the houses are usually larger as the land is cheaper.

-- As residential use started spreading to the suburbs, transportation network developed, increasing connectivity of the suburbs to the inner city.
+- As residential use started spreading to the suburbs, transportation network developed, increasing the connectivity of the suburbs to the inner city.

 - After that many companies moved their offices and factories to the edge of the urban area for similar reasons, where they could take advantage of better transport links as well.

 - From the late 1970s, many cities have lost population to counter-urbanization – people leaving the cities for a variety of reasons.

 - People want a better quality of life in quieter, cleaner rural surrounding

 - More people are willing and able to travel further to work

 - Relocation of businesses to places with better transport links and cheaper building costs

 - Flexible working and new technology have increased part-time home working.

 - Retired people leave the city where they once worked.